 For many of us, we’re starting to make sure we have all our finances together for the end of the year.
 Third quarterly tax payments are due September 15th.
 Many of us are assessing our health plans and IRAs, to make sure we’re using our money wisely.
 The tax code is complex, time consuming to read and, frankly, made by lawmakers and lobbyists who have more of their own interests in mind.
 Continue reading

-Next week, Lauryn Hill will start serving a three month jail sentence for, of all things, tax evasion.
-I am shocked and dismayed by her case, mainly because I know where she comes from and she’s an intelligent, educated person.
-Someone has steered her wrong.
-I don’t know the other increasing number of hip hop tax evaders, but I know they must be misguided and misinformed.
+In 2013, Lauryn Hill served a three month jail sentence for, of all things, tax evasion.
+I was shocked and dismayed by her case, mainly because I know where she comes from and she’s an intelligent, educated person.
+Someone steered her wrong.
+I don’t personally know the other increasing number of hip hop tax evaders, but I know they must be misguided and misinformed.

 Today I read this headline in Accounting Today: “Tax Preparer Sentenced to 18 Months“.
 This kind of thing always sends a shiver through my body, because, what if I make a mistake?
 Or what if someone lies to me

 I am a terrible liar.
 Ask my mother.
 Ask my husband.
 Ask my children.
 I giggle, I sweat.
 I am a really, really bad at it.
 That’s, in part, why I went into this line of business.
 One of the rules when you become an Enrolled Agent is to be truthful to the best of your ability.
 The penalty is much greater than lying to your mom about where you were last night.
 Continue reading

 Artists and Athletes from outside the United States, were you aware that thirty percent of your U.S. earnings, including merchandise sold during performances and games, should be withheld for the IRS?
 This new policy assures that taxes are paid when needed.